What is Android work profile

 Android Work profile or profile owner mode enables you to create separate work container in Android devices.

 Get fresh insights, pro tips, and thought starters–only the best of posts for you.

-For corporate owned devices, provisioning the devices through Android device owner mode will give the organization full control over the device.
+Provisioning corporate owned devices through Android device owner mode grants the organization full control.
 The functions that a device owner can perform includes: